sws2apps/organized-app/README.md

 ## May I contribute?

 Of course!!!
 We are more than happy to receive support from you, if you are very interested to help us.
-Please read our contribution workflow on how to do so.
+Please read our [contribution guide](./CONTRIBUTING.md) on how to do so.